ThePacielloGroup/cupper/content/patterns/frameworks/angular.md

 title = "Angular"
 +++

-The FilePond Angular Component functions as a tiny adapter for the FilePond object so it's easier to use with Angular.
+The FilePond Angular Component functions has a tiny adapter for the FilePond object so it's easier to use with Angular.

 Installation instructions for npm.